sssgordon/project-outcry-client/README.md

 * Imagine you're a protestor engaging in civil disobedience :construction_worker:
 * Before taking to the streets, go to the client website and sign up
 * Input your personal details, **lawyer's email**, and a **unique alias**
+* The client will send a POST request to the Express server and create a new user
+* When you create an alias, the client sends a PUT request to the Google Dialogflow API, storing a new $name variable in the API server
 * When you get arrested, shout to Google Assistant: _**"I am < alias >!"**_
-* Google Dialogflow will immediately match the alias with the signed-up user in the database
+* Google Dialogflow will immediately match the $name variable in the API with your alias in the database
-* The server will send an email to the user's specified lawyer email address using nodemailer, along with the filled-in personal details
+* When there is a match, the Express server will send an email to your specified lawyer email address using nodemailer, along with the filled-in personal details
 * The lawyer is notified and looks for you in the police station

 The app consists of a React client (this repo), an Express server connected to a Sequelize database ([server repo](https://github.com/sssgordon/lifeline-server)), and a Google Dialogflow interface that links the user to Google Assistant ([dialogflow repo](#)).